JMan4342/README-Generator/README.md

   - [License](#license)

   ## Installation
-  npm i
+  kdididi

   ## Usage
-  It is cool.
+  kdkdii

   ## Contributing
-  when contributing to the repo be sure to clone from the main.
+  kdkdi

-  You can find the project at fjieii.
+  You can find the project at kdkdiei.

   ## Testing
+  Below you will find screenshots and a video showing the application in action.

   ## License
-  APACHE 2.0
+  MIT

   ## Questions
-  If you have any questions, I can be reached on my GitHub at [Jman](github.com).
+  If you have any questions, I can be reached on my GitHub at [ieididi](kdkeiei).

-  You can also reach me by email at jicliela.
+  You can also reach me by email at kdieiei.